← Finlynq

 Why are you comparing yourself to a paid product when you're free?

-Because the comparison isn't price — it's where your data lives, who can read it, and what happens if the operator pivots.
+Because the comparison isn't really about price.
+It's about where your data lives, who can read it, and what happens if the operator pivots.
 Finlynq's argument is structural, not a discount.

 Doesn't Era's bank sync just make this a non-comparison for most users?